 Reducing slip hazards in the water treatment industry

-For water treatment plants around the world, slippery polymers are an everyday issue.
+For water treatment plants around the world, slippery polymers and flocculant spills are an everyday issue.
 Water filled with flocculants and other polymers spill out during water treatment, causing hazards for workers and current cleanup methods only work to clog filtration and create different problems down the line.
 There is however, a better way!
 SpillFix Granular Absorbent is a lightweight and fast-acting granular absorbent that is proven to deal with flocculant spills.
 Made from 100% coconut husk, it’s non-toxic and easy to apply, meaning you can quickly and effectively stop spills in their tracks and leave the cleaned surface slip-free.

 The risk of flocculant spills